sblanchet/pdserv/README.txt

 Description:
 -----------
     This library allows you to do just that without using system calls in the context of your application!
-Of coarse it uses system calls, otherwise it would be rather introverted.
+Of course it uses system calls, otherwise it would be rather introverted.
 These system calls are done in a separate communications process that is forked off during initialization.
-Any blocking calls to system fuctions will thus not influence you original application.
+Any blocking calls to system functions will thus not influence you original application.

-    The two processes, i.e. your application and the communications process, communicate with each other exclusively via shared memory that was obtained by using anonymous mmap (see the manpage) during initialisation.
+    The two processes, i. e. your application and the communications process, communicate with each other exclusively via shared memory that was obtained by using anonymous mmap (see the manpage) during initialisation.

     So what prevents this shared memory from being swapped out, thereby blocking your process once again?
 YOU, if you choose!
 A real time application usually calls mlock() somewhere during initialization to tell the kernel not to swap out memory to disk.
 The library does NOT do this automatically.
 First of all, only root is allowed to call mlock().